shatakshigupta028/weatherly/README.md

-Got it!
-You want a **more polished, impressive, and professional** README — like a real **portfolio-quality project**.
-Here’s an upgraded version — **with better structure, better wording, and a cleaner style**.

----

 # 🌦️ Weatherly — The Ultimate Weather Forecast App

 **Weatherly** is a sleek and responsive weather application that delivers real-time weather updates, a 5-day forecast, air quality information, and more.
 Built with modern web technologies and powered by the OpenWeatherMap API, Weatherly is designed to be fast, accurate, and beautifully simple.